Community News

 Procedures Standard.
 This standards is set by industry leaders, providing a nationally consistent benchmark that we can measure our ourselves against.

 Certification against these standards demonstrates our commitment to ongoing excellence in care for our patients.
-It gives assurance to our team, ur patients and our health insurance partners that we are practicing in a safe way, and that our systems, procedures and policies are up to date and being adhered to.
+It gives assurance to our team, our patients and our health insurance partners that we are practicing in a safe way, and that our systems, procedures and policies are up to date and being adhered to.

 We’d like to acknowledge our wonderful SCT kaimahi/staff; a lot of time and effort goes into preparing for the audits.
 We also appreciate the opportunity to demonstrate the hard mahi/work our team put in every day to ensure the highest quality care and support for our patients.